-English Language Teacher for almost 31 years, holding a degree in teaching English from Universidad Villarreal.
+English Language Teacher for almost 32 years, holding a degree in teaching English from Universidad Villarreal.
 She has participated as a speaker in conventions and training courses for ESL/EFL teachers around Peru.
 After all those years she joined NUTESA where she is currently working as an Academic Consultant.

-Ms. Katia Adrianzén (ABC Didáctico)
+Ms. Katia Adrianzén (ABC DIDÁCTICO)

 She studied Publicity Design and Teaching English as a Foreign Language at Universidad de Piura.
-She is a Coordinator at Montealto School and an English teacher at Centro de Idiomas of Universidad de Piura, in Campus Lima.
+She is the English Staff Coordinator at Montealto School in San Isidro and an English teacher at Campus Lima Universidad de Piura Language Centre

-Ms. Maggie Steingraeber (RELO ANDES – US EMBASSY)
+Ms. Lisa Wakefield (RELO ANDES US EMBASSY)